amchen-experimentalgrounds/CommodityConnection/README.md

 # Description of the Commodity Connection Study

-This paper was written in the second half of 2019, as part of the subject ECOM30004/ECOM90004 (undergraduate/graduate version, taught as one subject).
-I was a 2nd year undergraduate student at the time, majoring in mathematics (statistics and stochastic processes).
+This paper was written in the second half of 2019, as part of the subject Time Series Analysis And Forecasting, ECOM30004/ECOM90004 (undergraduate/graduate version, taught as one subject).
+This subject was taught by the Faculty of Business and Economics.
+Hence, it was closer to econometrics than statistics.
+I was a 2nd-year undergraduate student at the time, majoring in mathematics (statistics and stochastic processes).

 My primary role was to collect time-series data from various sources (ABS, RBA) and to process it so that it would be more suitable inside vector auto-regression (VAR) models.
 VAR models require data to meet certain assumptions in order for results to be valid.